sayf-ismail/03_teamLapar_nutritionApp/README.md

 #### Challenges

+- Database connection issues were faced when deploying to Heroku.
+One approach we tried was to amend the SSL to 'require' or 'true'.
 <!-- Explanations of the technologies used
 A few paragraphs about the general approach you took Link to your user stories – who are your users, what do they want, and why?